 Union Asset Management Holding AG's score of 43 is higher than 63% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Union Asset Management Holding AG reported total carbon emissions of approximately 399,547,000 kg CO2e.
-This figure includes 2,628,000 kg CO2e from Scope 1 emissions, 1,114,000 kg CO2e from purchased electricity, 965,000 kg CO2e from purchased heat (Scope 2), and 2,315,000 kg CO2e from business travel (Scope 3).
-Comparatively, in 2022, the total emissions were about 437,768,000 kg CO2e, indicating a reduction in emissions year-on-year.
-The company has set ambitious climate commitments, aiming for greenhouse gas neutrality in its operations by 2045, with a target of a 65% reduction in emissions by 2030, using 2009 as the baseline year.
-This commitment encompasses both Scope 1 and Scope 2 emissions.
-Union Asset Management Holding AG's climate strategy also includes a long-term goal to achieve net-zero emissions across all scopes by 2050, particularly focusing on the securities assets under management.
-The company is on track to meet its near-term targets, which include a 50% reduction in financed greenhouse gas emissions from its securities portfolio by 2030, compared to 2019 levels.
-The emissions data and climate commitments are cascaded from the parent organization, Union Asset Management Holding AG, reflecting a comprehensive approach to sustainability and climate action within the corporate family.
+In 2023, Union Asset Management Holding AG reported total carbon emissions of approximately 399.5 million kg CO2e.
+This figure includes Scope 1 emissions of about 2.6 million kg CO2e, Scope 2 emissions of approximately 2.1 million kg CO2e (comprising 965,000 kg CO2e from purchased heat and 1,114,000 kg CO2e from purchased electricity), and Scope 3 emissions of around 2.3 million kg CO2e, primarily from business travel.
+The company has set ambitious climate commitments, aiming for greenhouse gas neutrality in its operations by 2045.
+Additionally, it targets a significant reduction of 65% in emissions by 2030 compared to the 2009 baseline.
+This commitment applies to both Scope 1 and Scope 2 emissions.
+Furthermore, Union Asset Management plans to reduce the financed greenhouse gas emissions of its securities portfolio by at least 50% by 2030, relative to 2019 levels.
+Union Asset Management's climate strategy is aligned with industry standards, reflecting a proactive approach to managing and reducing carbon emissions across its operations and investment portfolio.
+The emissions data is cascaded from the parent organization, Union Asset Management Holding AG, ensuring a comprehensive understanding of its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents